 Knowing this, Pattern provides the resources and technology needed to drive traffic to your product listings.
 Our brand management team, advertising specialists, and SEO technicians work in harmony to create a unified strategy to boost your brand’s organic profile and balance that with a paid advertising approach that works for your brand and listings.

-The good news is as you provide a quality product and a great marketplace experience, you’ll build brand equity, increasing your customer loyalty.
+The good news is this—as you provide a quality product and a great marketplace experience, you’ll build brand equity, increasing your customer loyalty.
 Then, as your reputation, reviews, and traffic grow positively, marketplace algorithms will recognize your popularity and improve your rank accordingly.
 Rank drives both traffic and conversions, helping you to optimize your performance further.
 As your brand equity grows, your conversions will continue to grow with it.

 While setting a strategic price is an important step in your ecommerce strategy, it takes more than that to truly control your price on marketplaces.